RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Important Questions.md

 C. Every organization is responsible for performing its own risk assessment for its own particular business needs.
 Cloud providers will not perform risk assessments on behalf of their customers.
 Regulatory bodies and legislative entities do not perform risk assessments.

-	130. Which entity can best aid the organization in avoiding vendor lock-in?
+### Question # 130 - Which entity can best aid the organization in avoiding vendor lock-in?
 		A. Senior management
 		B. The IT security office
 		C. General counsel